dsh2dsh/miniflux/README.md

   New option `PREFER_SITE_ICON=true` configures `miniflux` always use auto-detected site icon, instead of icon found in feed description.

-* Limit max number of connections per server.
+* Limit max number of connections per server and rate of connections.

   By default the maximum is 8 connections per server.
 This limit can be changed by adding `CONNECTIONS_PER_SERVER` to the config, like